CamParent/iac-foundation/README.md

 🛡️ *Because the AKS cluster is private, direct access requires either Azure Bastion/Jumpbox, VPN/ExpressRoute, or using `az aks command invoke` as demonstrated above.*

 > ⚙️ **Lab Deployment Recommendation:** The AKS cluster intentionally uses a single `Standard_B2s` node with no autoscale to minimize cost during testing.
 Scale for production workloads.

+### Governance & Compliance – Azure Policy for AKS
+This framework enforces a Kubernetes governance baseline at subscription scope, automatically auditing:
+- AKS clusters without private API access
+- Clusters deployed without Kubernetes RBAC enabled
+- Public IPs not using **Standard SKU**

+All policy definitions and assignments are included in `modules/policy.bicep` and gated via `deployPolicies=true`.

 ## CI/CD Integration